 Ratting; farm dog.

 Lively, spunky, amiable, alert, game,.
-Norfolk Terriers are feisty and tenacious, whether they're chasing down a squirrel in the yard or demanding playtime with their human.
-They are gregarious and outgoing, happy to meet new people and even other dogs.
+Norfolk Terriers are feisty and tenacious, whether they're chasing birds or other small animals in the park.
+Often persistent when demanding play with their humans.
+They are generally sociable and outgoing, usually no problems with meeting new people or other dogs.

 28 to 30.5cm; 3.5 to 4.5kg.
 Colours are various shades of red, wheaten, black-and-tan, or grizzle.